CuberYyc808/AdaptiveLevin.jl/README.md

 -0.00788183605964634 - 0.004051885499358002im, 0.002167 seconds # adaptive-Levin
 ```
 - For highly oscillatory integrals, Levin method is way better than traditional Gauss–Kronrod method.
-- If the phase function \(g(x)\) is uneven, adaptive Levin method can significantly improve efficiency compared with that without adaptivity.
+- If the phase function $`g(x)`$ is uneven, adaptive Levin method can significantly improve efficiency compared with that without adaptivity.
 - Adaptivity can effectively avoid the pathological phenomena at stable points.
-For example, g'(-2)=0 in the above case.
+For example, $`g'(-2)=0`$ in the above case.
 - In low frequency cases, the adaptive Levin method is till fast and accurate.
 (Try ω=0.001 to see its performance.)

 ### 2. Two-dimensional oscillatory integral